-Maymont’s summer camps are filled with activities, crafts, games and exploration.
-Animals are a major part of the learning experience.
-We also have the benefit of one of the most beautiful settings in Richmond as our playground!
-While fun is the ultimate goal, our campers learn about nature and the environment in a fun and safe setting.
+Summer camps at Maymont are filled with activities, crafts, games and exploration.
+Animals and historic buildings are a major part of the learning experience, and campers have the benefit of one of the most beautiful settings in Richmond as their playground!
+With fun as the ultimate goal, participants learn about nature and history in a fun and safe setting.

 Who are the camp teachers?

-Our camp teachers are either permanent Maymont education staff or summer staff.
-The Maymont staff has several years of camp and teaching experience.
-Our summer staff includes certified teachers from local schools.
-Camp interns from colleges and universities are selected based on their major and experience working with children.
-All adults have had background checks.
-Each camp will have at least one adult that is CPR and First Aid certified.
+Camp teachers are permanent Maymont education staff and summer staff.
+The Maymont education team has several years of camp and teaching experience.
+Summer staff includes certified teachers from local schools.
+Camp interns from colleges and universities are selected based on their area of study and experience working with children.
+All adults have had background checks and each camp will have at least one adult that is CPR and First Aid certified.
 In addition, most camps will have trained volunteers, typically from local high schools.

-How many campers and adults will be there for each camp session?
+How many campers and adults participate in each camp session?

 I signed up two or more children for camp, but my confirmation email only names one.
 What’s going on?

-For some reason, our automatic confirmation email will only list one child’s name.
-Please look at the receipt amount – if the number corresponds to the number of children you registered, then we have their information.
-If you would like verification, please contact our Environmental Educators at 804-358-7168.
+Your automatic confirmation email will only list one child’s name.
+Please look at the receipt amount – if the number corresponds to the number of children you registered, your registrations will be processed appropriately for all participants.
+If you would like verification, contact us or call 804-358-7168.